DVS fine enforcement date

 Direct Vision Standard

-Launching in October 2019 the Direct Vision Standard has been designed to make the streets of London safer for pedestrians and cyclists.
-The Standard comes into force 01 March 2021 and affects ALL 12 tonne and above vehicles that enter London, with a £550 per day fine for none compliance.
+Launched in October 2019 the Direct Vision Standard has been designed to make the streets of London safer for pedestrians and cyclists.
+The Standard comes into force 01 March 2021 and affects ALL vehicles exceeding 12 tonne GVW that enter London, with a £550 per day fine for none compliance.
 It is something that companies have to take very seriously.

-The area that this is being enforced is much more that inner London, it stretches all the way out to the M25 in places.
+The area that this is being enforced is much more than inner London, it stretches all the way out to the M25 in places.
 Have a look at the map which shows you the areas where regulation is being enforced.

 Are You Ready For DVS 2020

 According to the FTA over 60% of all HGV’s over 12 tonne in weight will be BANNED from entering most of London without a permit.

 Use our FREE HGV Star Rating service to find out what safety equipment that you need to install on to your HGV’s before applying for your permit via TfL.